Dec 29, 2024

 Canva’s guidelines are a blend of creativity and functionality.
 They’ve gone beyond the basics to include sonic branding and motion principles.
 Their use of animation to explain how elements should interact is brilliant.

-I’ve spent years creating brand guidelines for clients, and that experience inspired me to develop Sameness.
+We've spent years creating brand guidelines for clients, and that experience inspired us to develop Sameness.
 Sameness is a tool built to simplify how teams create, manage, and share their brand guidelines online.
 It’s designed for creatives, marketers, and agencies who want an easy way to maintain consistency while saving time.

 Key Features of Sameness: